dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 This document explains how to use the Azure Key Vault Configuration Provider to load application configuration values from Azure Key Vault.
 [Microsoft Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) is a cloud-based service that helps you safeguard cryptographic keys and secrets used by applications and services.

-## When to use the Azure Key Vault Configuration Provider
+## When to use the provider
-Use the Azure Key Vault Configuration Provider when your application has access to Azure services and requires encrypted storage of configuration data.
+Use the provider when your application has access to Azure services and requires encrypted storage of its configuration data.
 Common scenarios include:
 * Controlling access to sensitive configuration data
-* Monitoring and logging of configuration data is required
+* Monitoring and logging of configuration data use is required
 * Reducing latency, providing automatic scaling, and providing redundancy for configuration data
 * Requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSM's) when storing configuration data